quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-01.md

   document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
   when, and only when, they appear in all capitals, as shown here.

+# Methodology

+To identify the minimal architecture components required for SCHC operation, this document considers a series of deployment scenarios of increasing complexity.
+  Each scenario introduces new requirements and challenges that need to be addressed by the architecture.
+By analyzing these scenarios, we aim to identify the essential components and their relationships that are necessary for SCHC to function effectively.

+A particular care is taken to ensure that the minimal architecture remains compatible with existing RFCs and maintains consistency in its terminology and functional description.

+To this end, the document considers the LPWAN deployment scenarios as a starting point, as they represent the original use case for SCHC.
+Further scenarios are then considered, which gradually introduce the new requirements and challenges that are relevant to SCHC operation in more complex environments.

+Each scenario is analyzed in detail, and the components required to address the challenges introduced by that scenario are identified.
+The relationships between these components are also described, highlighting how they interact to provide the necessary functionality for SCHC operation.
+The terminology is discussed to ensure clarity and consistency throughout the document and with existing RFCs.

 # Terminology

 This section defines terminology and abbreviations used in this